 - Using a ¼” seam allowance, stitch the length of the folded strip.
 Remember to lock your seam on either side of the 2″ opening.
 We used our Janome Quarter Inch Seam foot for a consistent seam.

 - Finish the seam allowance with your favorite method.
 We suggest a simple zag zag or pinked finish.
 We used a pinked finish.
 Press the seam allowance open.

 - Turn the wrap right side out through the opening.
-Roll the seam so it is centered on one side and press flat.
+Roll the seam so it is centered and press flat.

 - If using a curved end, set the template in place, centering it on the seam, and round each end.
 You could also leave the ends as a square cut or cut them at an angle – your choice.
 Cut around just the very end of the template to create the curve.
 Since we used pinked edges as our seam finish, we used our pinking shears to cut the curved end.

 - When both ends are cut, turn the wrap wrong side out again.
 Flatten so the seam is still running down the center and pin both ends closed.

 - Using a ¼” – ½” seam allowance, stitch around the curve to close each end.

 - Turn the wrap right side out once again.
 Insert a long, blunt end tool, such as a knitting needle, chopstick or point turner, through the opening in the seam and push out the ends so they are nice and smooth.

 - Once again, fold or measure to find the exact center of the strip.
 Mark with a pin top and bottom.

 - From the center marking pin, measure 10″ to the right and 10″ to the left.
 Mark each of these points with a pin top and bottom.
 These center sections will become the pocket tunnels for the crystals.
 The 10″ to the right pin should be just in front of the 2″ opening in the seam.